- It starts when you pay your bill

 - Do I ever receive this money?

-You do!
-This process is called retirement.
-Each year, CoServ’s Board of Directors reviews company finances, and when our financial condition permits, the Board decides to retire (pay) Capital Credits to our members (customers) based on their allocated share (see No. 2).
+Yes.
+Each year, CoServ Electric’s Board of Directors reviews company finances, and when our financial condition permits, the Board decides to retire (pay) Capital Credits to our Members (customers) based on their allocated share (see No. 2).
+Capital Credit Retirements are based on the amount of electricity you purchase over the course of a nearly 20-year cycle.

-Notices about retirements and allocations always refer to previous years.
-If you joined CoServ this year, you can expect allocation notices and retirement statements on a future date!
+Notices about Allocations and Retirements always refer to previous years.
+If you joined CoServ this year, you can expect Allocation notices and Retirement statements at a future date.

 Make sure to keep us updated on future addresses so we can contact you about your Capital Credits.
-To make an address change, all you have to do is email us at firstname.lastname@example.org.
+To make an address change, please email us at email@example.com.

 For commonly asked questions, visit our Capital Credits FAQ.